Stretch pizza

 How far ahead should I book Stretch pizza?

 You likely do not need to book far ahead at all.
-Stretch is designed for low-friction access, and walk-ins are a realistic option.
+Stretch is designed for low-friction access, walk-ins are a realistic option.
 That said, if you are visiting with a group or on a Friday or Saturday evening, a same-day or next-day reservation is sensible insurance given the venue's Opinionated About Dining 2025 Cheap Eats recognition, which drives attention.

 Can I eat at the bar at Stretch pizza?

-Yes, and the bar is worth using.
+Yes, the bar is worth using.
 Stretch runs a genuine cocktail program — not a beer-and-house-red afterthought — so sitting at the bar to eat pizza and work through the drinks list is a fully supported option here, not a consolation for not getting a table.

 What should a first-timer know about Stretch pizza?

-This is Wylie Dufresne's project — the same chef behind the modernist cooking at wd~50 — applied to New York-style pizza with a crunchy, chewy crust, classic red sauce, and off-format toppings like everything bagel pizza.
+This is Wylie Dufresne's project — the same chef behind the modernist cooking at wd~50 — applied to New York-style pizza with a crunchy, chewy crust, classic red sauce, off-format toppings like everything bagel pizza.
 The cocktail program and soft serve are deliberate additions, not filler.
-Order beyond the pizza, and treat the drinks list as part of the meal.
+Order beyond the pizza, treat the drinks list as part of the meal.

 Is Stretch pizza good for solo dining?